Resources & Links

 Canine CPR—The ABCs are Airway, Breathing, and Cardiac compression

-Canine Diabetes—here to present scientifically based data to help you and your vet make the best treatment decisions for your dog
+Canine Diabetes—make the best treatment decisions for your dog

 Deaf Dog Education Action Fund—Every year thousands of dogs are killed simply because they are deaf